AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58442-fixes-issue-devices-768px-mobile-view-instead-desktop.md

 ## Issue

-Fixes the issue where devices with a width of 768px are treated as mobile, causing the menu and header to load in a mobile view instead of desktop.
+The system now treats devices with a width of 768px as desktop, ensuring that the menu and header load correctly.
+Previously, devices with a width of 768px were treated as mobile, causing the menu and header to load in a mobile view.

 <u>Steps to reproduce</u>: